Varien: 2019–present

 On December 23, 2019, Relentless Beats reviewed the album and stated it to be a complete masterpiece as well as one of their favorite albums of 2019.
 In the review they stated, "Overall, The Second Industrial Revolution truly blew me away.
 The transitions from grungy, distorted basses to soft, elegant melodies was effortless and the story lies in these musical parallels.
 On one hand, the world Varien created was dark and meaningless, yet on the other it was beautiful and full of life."
 And concluded, "Everything Varien touches seems to turn into gold, no matter the genre."

-In 2019, EDM.com described him as "Trent Reznor dark lord of this generation in electronic music".
+In 2019, EDM.com described them as "Trent Reznor dark lord of this generation in electronic music".
 As one of Varien's most prominent features, EDM.com states that Kaelar is "on the same playing field," as Nine Inch Nails frontman Trent Reznor.
 The articles states, "It's hard to place someone on the same wavelength as Reznor, but Kaelar's Varien moniker has achieved immense success and garnered an unprecedented vision for music, something Reznor accomplished just as flawlessly.
-Varien is now coming around and finding himself as musician and artist."
+Varien is now coming around and finding themselves as musician and artist."

-On December 12, 2019, Raver Mag commented on Varien's prominent return to the industry, "After a well-documented ghosting of the music industry, he returned just over 12 months and since then has been on what can only be described as a production rampage, releasing not just electronica but also #1 K-Pop hit singles and soundtracks for movies like John Wick 3 and Replicants."
-Kaelar stated in the interview that when writing The Second Industrial Revolution he drew a lot of his time from writing K-Pop because that's what taught him the mechanics of writing hooks and catchy rhythms.
+On December 12, 2019, Raver Mag commented on Varien's prominent return to the industry, "After a well-documented ghosting of the music industry, [they] returned just over 12 months and since then have been on what can only be described as a production rampage, releasing not just electronica but also #1 K-Pop hit singles and soundtracks for movies like John Wick 3 and Replicants."
+Kaelar stated in the interview that when writing The Second Industrial Revolution they drew a lot of their time from writing K-Pop because that's what taught them the mechanics of writing hooks and catchy rhythms.

-Kaelar states in the Raver Mag feature that he believes art, poetry, theory, philosophy combined with razor sharp logic, rationality, reasoning, and critical thinking can assist in practical ways of dealing with the world.
-In the interview, he also states that if he had the choice to bring whoever he wanted to dinner dead or alive, he would choose Lana Wachowski, David Foster Wallace, Chuck Palahniuk, Marilyn Manson, and Brit Marling.
-He concluded the interview by stating that if he had to be remembered for saying anything he would want it to be the statement,"That I lived life to its fullest and always dared to try."
+Kaelar states in the Raver Mag feature that they believe art, poetry, theory, philosophy combined with razor sharp logic, rationality, reasoning, and critical thinking can assist in practical ways of dealing with the world.
+In the interview, they also state that if they had the choice to bring whoever they wanted to dinner dead or alive, they would choose Lana Wachowski, David Foster Wallace, Chuck Palahniuk, Marilyn Manson, and Brit Marling.
+They concluded the interview by stating that if they had to be remembered for saying anything, they would want it to be the statement, "That I lived life to its fullest and always dared to try."